merkys/covid-lt/clusters.md

 Cluster 1
 ---------

-Antibodies in this cluster contact mostly with S1 beta strand containing aminoacid 380 (heavy chain).
+Antibodies in this cluster contact mostly with S1 beta strand containing aminoacid 380 and the following helix (both by heavy chain).
+S1 and antibody chains overly very well.
 Most frequent antibodies found in this cluster are CR3022, EY6A and S304.
 CR3022 has originated from a patient recovered from SARS [https://directorsblog.nih.gov/2020/04/14/antibody-points-to-possible-weak-spot-on-novel-coronavirus/].
 EY6A [https://www.nature.com/articles/s41594-020-0480-y] and COVA1-16 [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7687367/] have been isolated from a patient recovering from COVID-19.